x-square/analytics/23-07-user-research-terms.md

     -   **Inventory levels** refers to the amount of goods or materials a company has in stock at a given time.
 This is crucial for businesses that sell physical products.
 Too much inventory can be costly to store, while too little can result in missed sales opportunities.
 Keeping inventory levels balanced is key to running a business efficiently.

 [^2]: Rodden, Kerry; Hutchinson, Hilary & Fu, Xin.
 2010.
 Measuring the user experience on a large scale: User-centered metrics for web applications.
 Google: Mountain View, California.

+> [!warning]
+> Net Promoter Score (NPS), commonly used as a perception metric in marketing, is no longer recommended for gathering customer insights in behavioural science and user experience due to its fallacious nature.

 ### Context of use